Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

     > --certificate-permissions:
     > Accepted values: backup, create, delete, deleteissuers, get, getissuers, import, list, listissuers, managecontacts, manageissuers, purge, recover, restore, setissuers, update

-    If you have enabled role-based access control (RBAC) for Key Vault instead, you can find roles like "Key Vault Secrets Officer" in our [RBAC guide][rbac_guide].
+    If you have enabled role-based access control (RBAC) for Key Vault instead, you can find roles like "Key Vault Certificates Officer" in our [RBAC guide][rbac_guide].

 * Use the aforementioned Key Vault name to retrieve details of your Key Vault, which also contain your Key Vault URL: